KxSystems/docs/docs/wp/market-fragmentation/index.md

 Kdb+ plays a large part in the trading and risk management activities of many financial institutions around the world.
 For a large-scale kdb+ system to be effective, it must be designed efficiently so that it can capture and store colossal amounts of data.
 However, it is equally important that the system provides intelligent and useful functionality to end-users.
 In the financial world, increasing participation and advances in technology are resulting in a progressively more fragmented market with liquidity being spread across many trading venues.
 It is therefore crucial that a kdb+ system can store and analyze information for a financial security from all available sources.
 This paper presents an approach to the challenge of consolidating share price information for equities that trade on multiple venues.

-### Author

-James Corcoran has worked as a kdb+ consultant in some of the world’s largest financial institutions and has experience in implementing global software and data solutions in all major asset classes.
-He has delivered talks and presentations on various aspects of kdb+ and most recently spoke at the annual Kx user conference in London.
-As a qualified professional risk manager he is also involved in various ongoing risk-management projects at Kx.

 ### Motivation

 Since the inception of the Markets in Financial Instruments Directive (MiFID), Multilateral Trading Facilities (MTFs) have sprung up across Europe.
 Alternative Trading Systems are the US equivalent.
 Prior to the MiFID, trading typically took place on national exchanges.
 Other types of trading venues in existence today include crossing networks and dark pools.
 All of these venues compete with each other for trading activity.